 You should expect to receive a formal acceptance or rejection approximately one to two months after the deadline has passed.
-What can be very disappointing, since you will have only a short period of time to organize a visa, your accommodations, and many other things.
+This can be very disappointing since you will have only a short period of time to organize a visa, your accommodations, and many other things.

 The winter semester starts on October 1 and ends on March 31.
 The summer semester begins on April 1 and ends on September 30.
-You must have free time for organizing all these formalities, the visa process can take up to 3 months.
+You must have free time to organize all these formalities; the visa process can take up to 3 months.

-To ensure the best chances of acceptance, take care to provide all the documentation asked for, make sure all your documentation is translated and certified.
-Copies of some documents must be notarized and education certificates must have an apostille from awarding organizations.
+To ensure the best chances of acceptance, take care to provide all the documentation required and ensure all your documentation is translated and certified.
+Copies of some documents must be notarized, and education certificates must have an apostille from awarding organizations.

-Check with your university which exactly documents you need to provide and in which form, it depends on your nationality as well as on university.
+Check with your university which exactly documents you need to provide and in which form.
+It depends on your nationality as well as on your university.

-Enrolling at one of the few hundred English-taught Bachelors available in Germany will make your academic life easier.
+Enrolling in one of the few hundred English-taught bachelor’s degrees available in Germany will make your academic life easier.
 Plus, you will meet other international students like you to hang out with.
-However, when it comes to everyday life, knowing a little German really makes a difference.
+However, knowing a little German really makes a difference when it comes to everyday life.

-Just like most other places in the world, German people in small cities, the older generation, business people prefer speaking their native language.
-Sometimes people feel uncomfortable speaking English, because of their strong accent.
+Just like most other places in the world, German people in small cities, the older generation, and business people prefer speaking their native language.
+Sometimes people feel uncomfortable speaking English because of their strong accent.

-Probably at university, most people will speak English with you but outside maybe not always.
-Bank clerk, lady in bakery, a cashier at supermarket, policeman they all might face some difficulties to switch conversation on English or it will be very awkward.
+Most people will probably speak English with you at university, but outside maybe not always.
+A bank clerk, a lady in a bakery, a cashier at the supermarket or a policeman might face some difficulties switching the conversation to English, or it will be very awkward.